-1) Protecting natural areas, including endangered wildlife habitats.

-- 2) Restoring degraded natural habitats. - 3) Planning and managing sustainable landscapes.
+- 1) Protecting natural areas, including endangered wildlife habitats. - 2) Restoring degraded natural habitats. - 3) Planning and managing sustainable landscapes.

-The scope of our research covers a variety of areas, ranging from small gardens and urban parks to rural and mountain areas, and also includes regions undergoing desertification.
+The scope of our research covers a variety of scales, ranging from local scales such as gardens and parks to broad scales such as cities, Satoyama and national lands.
 We deal with the landscape ecology of both heavily populated areas as well as relatively unpopulated natural areas in order to propose better solutions to land use conflicts between man and nature.